Youth Leadership and Character Development

 In addition to the 1,000 cadets who assemble on the Bojangles' Coliseum floor, more than 2,000 parents, friends, and community supporters/leaders attend this event.
 Join us on April 25, 2019.
 And thank you, AT&T, for your continued support of this community program!

-Each year, the Carolinas Freedom Foundation offers 30 area high school students rising 11th and 12th graders the opportunity to attend the weeklong General Hugh Shelton Leadership Challenge.
+Each year Carolinas Freedom Foundation offers 30 rising high school juniors and seniors from the greater Charlotte region the opportunity to attend a weeklong leadership camp conceived by General Hugh Shelton.

 Students must hold a grade point average of 3.0 or higher, demonstrate high moral character and possess leadership skills.

-The theme for 2018’s competition is: HONOR ABOVE ALL!
+The theme for 2020's competition is: cOMMITMENT TO EXCELLENCE!

 Entries must be two dimensional and no larger than 18" x 24" and may include water color, pastel, oil, acrylic, charcoal, pen and ink, pencil, collage, and ORIGINAL photography.